tenapril/minimal-mistakes/_posts/2017-12-06-R-for-noobs.md

 Jika anda sudah mendapatkan tampilan seperti di atas, selamat R dan RStudio anda sudah berhasil diinstall.

-Untuk tutorial bagaimana cara menggunakan R, dapat didownload di `link: http://bukudata.com`.
+Untuk tutorial bagaimana cara menggunakan R, dapat didownload di [sini](http://bukudata.com).

  If you have any question as of how awesome is it, feel free to contact me :)
 {: .notice}